aws-samples/stream-emr-on-eks/README.md

     - naming convention is s3://lf-datalake-{Aws.ACCOUNT_ID}-{Aws.REGION}
 - A new S3 bucket for Amazon Managed Workflows for Apache Airflow (MWAA)
     - auto-upload files from ./deployment/requirements/
-    - used for MAAA DAGs
+    - used for MWAA DAGs
     - naming converion is s3://emr-roadshow-airflowstac-emrserverlessairflow*
 - A MWAA Environment
     - install `apache-airflow-providers-amazon` pip package for EMR Serverless operator
-    - `*EMR-Serverless-MWAARole*` IAM role for MAWW environment
+    - `*EMR-Serverless-MWAARole*` IAM role for MWAA environment
 - An EKS cluster v1.26 in a new VPC across 2 AZs
     - The Cluster has 2 default managed node groups: the OnDemand nodegroup scales from 1 to 5, SPOT instance nodegroup can scale from 1 to 30.
     - It also has a Fargate profile labelled with the value serverless